pact-foundation/pact-ruby/documentation/faq.md

 However, if you have a large and complex provider, you might decide to stub some of your application code.
 You will definitly need to stub calls to downstream systems.
 Make sure, when you stub, that you don't stub the code that actually parses the requests, because otherwise the consumer could be sending absolute rubbish, and you won't be checking it.

-### Why are the pacts generated and not hand coded?
+### Why are the pacts generated and not static?

 * Maintainability: Pact is "contract by example", and the examples may involve large quantities of JSON.
 Maintaining the JSON files by hand would be both time consuming and error prone.
 By dynamically creating the pacts, you have the option to keep your expectations in fixture files, or to generate them from your domain (the recommended approach, as it ensures your domain objects and their JSON representations in the pacts can never get out of sync).

 * Provider states: Dynamically setting expectations on the mock server allows the use of provider states, meaning you can make the same request in different tests, with different expected responses.
-This allowing you to properly test all your code paths.
+This allows you to properly test all the code paths in your consumer (eg. with different response codes, or different states of the resource).
 If all the interactions were loaded at start up from a static file, the mock server wouldn't know which response to return.
+See this [gist](https://gist.github.com/bethesque/7fa8947c107f92ace9a4) as an example.